invopop/ctxi18n/README.md

 import "github.com/invopop/ctxi18n"
 ```

-First you'll need to load a set of translations stored in an file system that contains a bunch of YAML or JSON files.
+First you'll need to load YAML or JSON translation definitions.
 Files may be named and structured however you like, but the contents must always follow the same pattern of language and properties, for example:

 ```yaml
 en: